spacetelescope/STScI-STIPS/docs/installation.rst

 .. code-block:: text

-  STIPS Version x.y.z with Data Version x.y.z at /Some/Path/To/stips_data
+  STIPS Version x.y.z with Data Version a.b.c at /Some/Path/To/stips_data.

-  STIPS Grid Generated with x.y.z
+  STIPS Grid Generated with STIPS Version x.y.z.

-  Pandeia version a.b.c with Data Version a.b.c. at /Some/Path/To/pandeia_refdata
+  Pandeia Version YYYY.n with Data Version YYYY.n at /Some/Path/To/pandeia_refdata.

-  STPSF Version d.e.f with Data Version d.e.f at /Some/Path/To/stpsf_data_path
+  STPSF Version d.e.f with Data Version d.e.f at /Some/Path/To/stpsf_data_path.

 Ignore the following warning message if it appears: